AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 could write your own version of `postJson` to work with any other JSON library of your choice.

-Similarly, you can mark endpoints as `@cask.postForm`, in which case the endpoints params will be taken from the form-encoded POST body either raw (as `cask.FormValue`s) or deserialized into simple data structures.
-Use `cask.FormFile` if you want the given form value to be a file upload.
+Similarly, you can mark endpoints as `@gask.postForm`, in which case the endpoints params will be taken from the form-encoded POST body either raw (as `gask.FormValue`s) or deserialized into simple data structures.
+Use `gask.FormFile` if you want the given form value to be a file upload.

 Both normal forms and multipart forms are handled the same way.